 Depending on your situation, you may be entitled to additional grants and allowances.
 These are typically income or needs assessed and have been created to ensure that higher education is accessible to all.
 You can read more about time in our grants and allowances section.

-Most universities offer scholarships are bursaries, which change from institution from institution.
-For example, at ARU we offer an Achievement Scholarship that is available to any undergraduate students that have earned ABB (128 UCAS points) or above.
-This could entitle the applicant to an extra £2,000 worth of funds.
+Most universities offer scholarships and bursaries, which change from institution from institution.
+For example, at ARU we offer a Merit Scholarship that is available to any undergraduate students that have earned BBB or above.
+This could entitle the applicant to an extra £1,000 worth of funds.
 It’s worth finding out if there are any scholarships or bursaries you can apply for that will help with the cost of studying.

 There are plenty of options when it comes to making university affordable.
 Make sure you find out what exactly you are entitled during the application process.

 The cost of university is one of the most common concerns amongst applicants.
-At ARU we have a range of grant and scholarship programmes that can help you get the financial support you need to complete your studies.
+At ARU we have a range of scholarship and bursary programmes that can help you get the financial support you need to complete your studies.

 If you’re taking out a student loan with Student Finance England, you won’t have to repay anything until the April after you graduate.
 Even then you’ll only pay 9% of any earnings over £25,000 a year.
 After 30 years any outstanding loan will be wiped regardless.
 It’s a system designed to ensure that you contribute to the repayment in line with what you earn after university.

 It's common for students to need to work part-time during their studies in order to cover their living costs.
-That's why ARU has an on-campus recruitment agency called the Employment Bureau, which can help to find you paid part-time work opportunities that fit around your studies.
+That's why ARU has an on-campus recruitment agency called ARU Temps, which can help to find you paid part-time work opportunities that fit around your studies.
 Our job vacancies board features a wide variety of internal and external roles that could complement your studies or just earn you a bit of cash.

 Clearing is a system that matches applicants to university places that haven’t been filled yet.